sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 #.
 Click **Update Sample Data/Schema** to update schema and click **Eye Icon** to view the file contents.
 #.
 Click **Save** to save the new dataset.

-This document explains in detail the steps involved in creating a dataset.
+This document explains in detail the steps involved in creating a dataset in Fire Insights.

 Step 1 : Open the Project
 ======